cakelly/Data-wrangling-project/Codebook.md

 The script also produces a summary dataset, **tidySummary.txt**.
 The summary contains feature averages across all the observations of each activity for each subject.

-# Citation

-Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-A Public Domain Dataset for Human Activity Recognition Using Smartphones.
-21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
-Bruges, Belgium 24-26 April 2013.
-The dataset and project are available at the  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 # Codebook

 The values of all the features are  normalized and bounded within [-1,1].
 The values not prefixed with "freq" are all time-domain measurements.
 Also, values not prefixed with "gravity" are assumed to be "body" motion components.
 The units used for the accelerations (total and body) are 'g (gravity of earth -> 9.80665 m/seg2).
 The gyroscope units are rad/seg.